The complete guide for eCommerce

 Map your structured first-party signals (purchase history, quiz answers, survey responses, loyalty attributes) to custom properties in your ESP via native integrations rather than middleware.
 Use those properties to build segments, conditional flow splits, and dynamic content blocks.
 The goal is one canonical profile per customer that every channel reads from.

-What is the difference between first-party data and second-party data?
+What is the difference between first-party and second-party data?

 First-party data is data you collected yourself on your own infrastructure.
-Second-party data is another brand’s first-party data, shared with you through a direct partnership or co-marketing agreement.
-Quality varies by partner and by the consent chain that produced the data; second-party data tends to be useful for audience expansion but inferior to your own first-party data for personalisation.
+Second-party data is another brand's first-party data, shared with you through a direct partnership or co-marketing agreement.
+Quality varies by partner and by the consent chain that produced the data; second-party data is useful for audience expansion but inferior to your own first-party data for personalisation.

 How long does it take to build a useful first-party data program?

-A Shopify store with no structured preference data can launch a quiz, a post-purchase survey and an enriched email program in under a week using no-code tools and native integrations.
+A Shopify store with no structured preference data can launch a quiz, a post-purchase survey, and an enriched email program in under a week using no-code tools and native integrations.
 Meaningful segment-level revenue lift typically appears within 60 to 90 days of consistent collection.
-A complete first-party stack is a 6 to 12 month build for most teams.
+A complete first-party stack (quiz, surveys, loyalty, CDP, on-site personalisation) is a 6 to 12 month build for most teams.

-You can install RevenueHunt: Recommender Quiz for Shopify in under five minutes, pick a template, and have the first quiz answers flowing into Klaviyo, Shopify Orders and your ad platforms the same day.
-The free plan covers most stores up to their first thousand quiz completions, which is enough to validate the lift before you commit to anything.
+Install RevenueHunt in under five minutes, pick a template, and have the first quiz answers flowing into Klaviyo, Shopify Orders, and your ad platforms the same day.
+Free plan covers the first thousand completions.